-The District will make all reasonable efforts to prevent interruptions to service and, when such interruptions occur, will endeavor to re-establish service with the shortest possible delay consistent with the safety to its customers and the general public.
-No notification is required by the District for short-interruptions less than one day due to emergencies.
+The District will make all reasonable efforts to prevent interruptions to service and, when such interruptions occur, will endeavor to re-establish service with the shortest possible delay consistent with the safety of its customers and the general public.
+No notification is required by the District for interruptions of less than one day due to emergencies.